 The Radiologic Technology degree prepares you to become a highly trained specialist with a full understanding of the principles of the diagnostic uses of radiation.

-Radiologic technicians, also called X-ray technicians, perform diagnostic imaging examinations, such as X-rays, on patients.
+Radiologic technologists, also called X-ray technologists, perform diagnostic imaging examinations, such as X-rays, on patients.

 This academic program is primarily designed for those who wish to enter the workforce immediately following graduation.
 Students may choose continue their education in another imaging modality or continue on to a four-year program.